-Similar to the $t_{\rm 2g}-t_{\rm 2g}$ case, the spin-dependent hoppings contribute to the Kitaev interaction, while the spin-independent hopping, $-2t_{\rm eff}(t_2/t_0)\sigma_0$ generates a FM Heisenberg term.
-The FM Heisenberg interaction is origniated from the competition of two exited states separated by Hund's coupling, i.e, $e_{\rm g}$ paths consistent with the earlier findings obtained by the first principle calculations.\cite{Kashin2020FMEg,Soriano2020CrX3}
+Similar to the $t_{\rm 2g}-t_{\rm 2g}$ case, the SF terms contribute to the Kitaev interaction, while the spin-independent hopping, $-2t_{\rm eff}(t_2/t_0)\sigma_0$, generates a FM Heisenberg term.
+The FM Heisenberg interaction originates from the competition of two exited states separated by Hund's coupling, i.e, $e_{\rm g}$ paths consistent with the earlier findings obtained by the first principle calculations.\cite{Kashin2020FMEg,Soriano2020CrX3}